camba1/gotempm/vault/README.md

 ##### Scripts and policies

 The current directory (`/vault`) is organized as follows:
-- `policies` contains the policies that need to be created in Vault to provide access to our services' credentials
+- `policies` contains the policies that need to be created in Vault to provide access to our microservices' credentials
 - `scripts` contains the scripts that create all the required secrets, policies and roles in Vault

 ##### Setup